cheungbx/fridgemon/README.md

 Connect the GND of the BH1750  to the GND of the ESP8266 Connect the SDA of the BH1750 to GPIO GPIO4 aka D2 of the ESP8266 Connect the SCL of the BH1750 to GPIO GPIO5 aka D1 of the ESP8266s.
+Unless wnat to use more than one BH1750 in your design, the Adr pin can be left unconnected or connected to GND to set to i2c address of 0x23
+Otherwise, connect the 2nd BH1750's ADR pin to VCC or 3.3V  to set a differnet I2c address of  0x5C.

-The BH1750 sensor can be connected to a max 1 M dupoint cable.
+The BH1750 sensor can be connected to a max 1 Meter long dupoint cable.
 Cable > 1M may not work as the  data signals dies out due to the long distance and the interference may be too much.

 Optionally, if want to use this as a light switch for a lamp (or LED).